azf20/seven-seven-zero-two/README.md

 - Burner wallet: stored in the browser's local storage
 - Implementation contract: a simple greeter contract, edited to support EIP-7702 EOA smart accounts
 - Activation: signs the authorization message to use the implementation contract's code and makes an initial greeting update
+- Revokation: signs an authorization message with the zero address to revoke the delegation
 - Updating your greeting: gaslessley update the greeting to a new value of your choosing
 - Sponsored transactions: all transactions are sponsored (by the sequencer on Odyssey, by a faucet mechanism locally)
 - A look under the hood: you can see the associated code and storage slot changes!